 What are the four load banks?

 • Resistive load banks.

-This is the most used kind of generator and is useful for production of loading for both generators and prime movers.
+This is the most used kind of portable generator and is useful for production of loading for both generators and prime movers.
 For every kilowatt or horsepower of loads used in a particular generator the amount is equivalent to the loads used in the prime mover by the generator.
 Therefore the functions of the resistive bank load are to remove energy from the generator’s system i.e.; load bank from generator and generator from the original power.

 Also, more power is transferred as a result of the load bank’s operations and waste heat from the coolant.
 The other energy is lost from the consumption by other accessory devices used together with the generator.
 How does the load occur?
 The resistive load arises from the conversion of electrical energy to heat through high powered heat resistance devices such as the grid resistors.
 In return, the heat produced must be separated from the load bank by air or by water through convection.
 Resistive load raises real life resistive loads such as the incandescent lights and unity power factor components of magnetic.The commonly used resistive loads use wire resistance with some devices such as the fan and can be moved from one generator to generator in the case where you want to test it.
 You can also have it built in a wall of a building although it is not often done.